Skip to main content

 How to apply

-To apply for SAS funding, complete the SAS Application Form (pdf, 160KB) and submit it to the International Sponsorships team with the supporting documents outlined on the form.
+To apply for SAS funding, you will need to complete the following forms and submit them to the International Sponsorships team with the requested supporting documents:

 International Sponsorships